digital-fabric/polyphony/README.md

 > called, and resumed once that operation has been completed.
 Coprocesses offer
 > significant advantages over threads - they consume only about 10KB, switching
 > between them is much faster than switching threads, and literally millions of
-> them can be spawned without affecting performance*.
-Besides, Ruby does not yet
+> them can be spinned off without affecting performance*.
+Besides, Ruby does not
-> allow parallel execution of threads.
+> yet allow parallel execution of threads (courtesy of the Ruby GVL).
 >
 > \* *This is a totally unsubstantiated claim which has not been proved in
 > practice*.